Becoming a Certified Personal Trainer in Arkansas

 Working as a Certified Personal Trainer in Arkansas

-As a certified personal trainer, you have several options for beginning your career.
+As a professional in personal training, you have several options for beginning your career.
 People in this field work in rehabilitation centers, gyms and fitness centers or in their own businesses.
 For those who would prefer to work in an already-established organization, larger cities like Little Rock will have the most job options.
-Personal training is a rewarding career for people who enjoy teaching, exercise and the idea of a nontraditional career, making it ideal for former athletes looking for a new path.
+Your start out leading group fitness classes before building your base of private clients.